Skip to main content

 Growth Hormone Peptide Therapy

-Individuals using peptides like Sermorelin or Ipamorelin / CJC-1295 for anti-aging, muscle gain, or fat loss will find their efforts amplified by a diet that supports and metabolic efficiency.
+Individuals using peptides like Sermorelin or Ipamorelin / CJC-1295 for anti-aging, muscle gain, or fat loss will find their efforts amplified by a diet that supports protein synthesis and metabolic efficiency.
 This means prioritizing high-quality protein sources, ensuring adequate intake of amino acids, and maintaining stable blood sugar to optimize the body’s response to growth hormone-releasing peptides.
 Timing of nutrient intake, particularly protein, around exercise can also enhance outcomes.

 The table below summarizes key dietary considerations for different hormonal optimization goals: